docknetwork/api-docs/source/index.html.md

 `POST /anchors/`

-Anchor one or more documents.
-If more than one docs are given, a merkle tree is created and root is anchored
+This is an operation to create an Anchor for one or more documents.
+Remember, if more than one docs are given, a merkle tree is created and root is anchored.

 > Body parameter